CodeStix/typed-react-form/docs/reference/FormState.md

 #### `defaultValues` **(readonly)**

 The default values of the form.
 Input elements do not change this.
 This gets used to reset the form and to calculate dirty flags.
-Can be set with `setDefaultValues()`.
+Can be set with `setValues(?,?,true)`.

 #### `childMap` **(readonly)**